 The implications of kids and youth accessing pornography are considerable, and whilst some kids will seem to bounce along just fine, others will have to deal with some pretty heavy consequences.
 According to the eChildhood Statement of Research (authored by myself and endorsed by over fifty academics, child youth advocates and anti-violence workers), areas of pornography’s impact on children and young people include poor mental health, holding attitudes of sexism and objectification, sexual aggression and violence, child-on-child sexual abuse, and shaping sexual behaviours.

 The good news is that parents can offer a significant buffer to these impacts, providing they talk to their kids regularly and with an open approach.

 This is a huge topic and there’s way too much ground to cover in one article, so at the end you will find a list of places to find more information.
-The Not for Kids! and Hamish and the Shadow Secret children’s books are excellent tools to practically leverage essential conversations.
+Milly’s Message and Hamish and the Shadow Secret children’s books are excellent tools to practically leverage essential conversations.
 However, it’s important to have a grounded framework as you prepare yourself to raise sexually intelligent kids, so here are some crucial things to consider.

 Even when the internet and technology companies are legislated to reduce minors’ access to harmful access wherever possible, porn will still have a major influence on culture and therefore, the world that your kids grow up in.
 As it currently stands, key porn themes include abuse and incest, and regularly depict choking, hair pulling, slapping, anal sex, group sex and many other acts that the vast majority of parents (and researchers) agree are harmful for kids.